Good Things to Know about Your Credit Card

 Security

 When getting a credit card, you want to be assured that your safety is guaranteed.
-No one wants to be in a situation where they’ll be forced to pay an amount they never used.
+No one wants to be in a situation where they’ll be forced to pay an amount they never used because of mistakes or fraud.

 The card company should assure your security and the protocol should be spelled out in case you lose your card.
 Make sure to look over these terms and conditions carefully.